 Tatsoi growing practices are easy.
 Cold-hardy and nutritional, this brassica needs just a little room to grow.
 Rosettes fan out to less than 10 inches tall in most regions.
 Tatsoi hosts less pests and diseases than most brassicas, too.
 It has a structure like bok choy, but smaller.
 Adapt it like spinach to incorporate into dishes.
 Its mustard flavor fits into many different profiles.

-Good Products For Growing Tatsoi:
+Good Products At Amazon For Growing Tatsoi:

 - Monterey BT Caterpillar Killer